1Tolv2/sthlm-mc-parking-pwa/README.md

 - `lint` - Runs `next lint` to set up Next.js' built-in ESLint configuration

 ## Application structure
-This is a one page application so the app is rendered from the index page, `./pages/index`.
+This is a one page application so all the components are rendered from the index page, `./pages/index`.

 In the index page the main structure is prepared
 - `<Layout />` encapsulates the app which contains `<main />`.